LutzGrosshennig/unity3d-advanced-grid-movement/README.md

 ![Screenshot](https://github.com/LutzGrosshennig/unity3d-advanced-grid-movement/blob/main/Screenshots/Screenshot_2.jpg)

 # Whats new?
- * Fully editable animation curve for the movement
- * Fully editable animation curve for the head bob
+ * Fully editable animation curve for the movement and head bob
  * Command queueing.
 Plan your steps in advance!
- * Run/dash mode.
-Hold and press 'W' to advance even faster (with separate headbob/movement curves)
+ * Run/dash mode (experimental).
+Hold and press 'W' to advance even faster (with separate headbob/movement curves).
  * Height system.
 You can now climp stairs and slopes.
 This enables a new dimension (literally) for level design!
  * A basic event based footstep system and an generated example "footstep" sample you need to replace really soon ;-)
- * Full Unity3d project including sample level and some crappy collision detection code (just as simple showcase)
+ * Full Unity3d project including a prebuild sample level and some crappy 3d collision detection code (just to showcase)
- * Oblique frustum, a common problem of 3d dungeon crawlers is that you can't see enought of the tile you are standing on, this is caused by the default symetrical view frustrum, using an asymetrical view frustrum adresses the issue.
+ * Oblique viewing frustum.
+A common problem of new 3d dungeon crawlers is, that you can't see enought of the tile you are currently standing on, this is caused by the default symetrical view frustrum on most 3d engines, switching to an asymetrical view frustrum adresses the issue.
 This is done by shifting the camera lens down in the physical camera emulation.

 # Materials used